Community Engagement

 Welcome to the Department of Surgery at UVA Health.

-As Vice Chair for Diversity, Equity, and Inclusion (DEI), I am honored to lead our department’s efforts to create a welcoming and equitable environment for all.
-At the heart of our mission is the belief that diversity strengthens innovation, equity drives excellence, and inclusion fosters the kind of collaboration necessary to achieve the best outcomes for our patients, trainees, and colleagues.
+As Vice Chair for Community Engagement and Wellness, I am honored to lead our department’s efforts to create a welcoming environment for all.
+At the heart of our mission is the belief that the unique perspectives of our people strengthen innovation, drive excellence, and foster the kind of collaboration necessary to achieve the best outcomes for our patients, trainees, and colleagues.

-Our department is deeply committed to addressing disparities in healthcare and promoting equity in surgical education and leadership.
-Through recruitment, mentorship, and development programs, we aim to cultivate a surgical community that reflects the diverse patients we serve.
+Our department is deeply committed to addressing gaps in healthcare outcomes and promoting medical education in our community.
+Through recruitment, mentorship, and development programs, we aim to cultivate a surgical community that meets the needs of the population serve.
 We work collaboratively to ensure that every member of our team, regardless of background, feels valued and empowered to contribute their unique perspectives and talents.

-In partnership with our institutional and community stakeholders, we are implementing initiatives to eliminate barriers to care, address systemic inequities, and improve health outcomes for historically underserved populations and all of our patients.
-Our work is driven by the understanding that eliminating barriers in medicine is not just a professional responsibility—it is a moral imperative.
+In partnership with our institutional and community stakeholders, we are implementing initiatives to eliminate barriers to care and improve health outcomes for all of our patients.
+Our work is driven by the understanding that ensuring optimal outcomes for those who entrust their lives to us, is not just a professional responsibility—it is a moral imperative.

 I invite you to join us in this important work.
 Whether you are a patient, a student, a faculty member, or a community partner, your voice and perspective are vital to our shared mission.
 Together, we can shape the future of surgery and healthcare to ensure that it is innovative, fair, and accessible to all.